 Wells sold his work door to door and from his car along the highways as the other Highwaymen did and made an excellent living at it for more than 40 years.
 Representative of the most iconic of Highwaymen scenes, Wells’ early work focused on Floridian sunsets, waving palms, colorful skies, and crashing ocean scenes.
 But he did later begin depicting scenes of everyday life happening within his landscapes.
 Cracker Cabin, his painting of a “Cracker-style” cabin set within a lush scene of Florida’s interior, is one example of this work, and is now part of the permanent collection of the Smithsonian Museum of African American History and Culture.

-Inducted into the Florida Artists Hall of Fame in 2004, Sylvester Wells lives in Tennessee now, where he devotes most of his time to Bible study and ministry after losing his sight to glaucoma.
+Inducted into the Florida Artists Hall of Fame in 2004, Sylvester Wells lived in Tennessee until his death in 2023, devoting most of his time to Bible study and ministry after losing his sight to glaucoma.
 In addition to the Smithsonian, his work hangs in galleries and collections around the country.